Koopman-based generalization bound: New aspect for full-rank weights: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we proposed a new uniform complexity bound of neural networks using Koopman operators.
-Our bound describes \red{why networks with high-rank weight matrices generalize well and justifies the generalization property of networks with orthogonal matrices.} In addition, we provided an operator-theoretic approach to analyzing generalization property of neural networks.
+Our bound describes why networks with full-rank weight matrices generalize well and justifies the generalization property of networks with orthogonal matrices.
+In addition, we provided an operator-theoretic approach to analyzing generalization property of neural networks.
 There are several possible limitations.
 First, our setting excludes non-smooth activation functions.
 Generalizing our framework to other function spaces may help us understand these final nonlinear transformations and activation functions.
 Moreover, although the factor $\Vert K_{\sigma_j}\Vert$ is bounded if we set certain activation functions, how this factor changes depending on the choice of the activation function has not been clarified yet.
 Further investigation of this factor is required.
 Furthermore, we assume a modification of the structure of the neural network for deriving a bound for non-injective matrices.
 Thus, we still have room for improvement about this bound.
 We simply decomposed the product of Koopman operators into every single Koopman operator.
 For more refined analysis, they should be tied together to investigate the connection between layers.
 Considering a function space on a manifold that contains the range of the transformation corresponding to each layer may also be effective for resolving this issue.
 These challenging topics are left to future work.